Two-Guys-and-a-Gal/NLP-Project/README.md

 - How will we know it's good enough?
    + If the exploratory process delivers data-backed insights and the modeling process produces a model to perform better than baseline.

-#### 4. FORMULATING HYPOTHESES
-The initial hypothesis of the project was that repositories using Python would have a higher average word count in comparison to other programming languages.
-The thought behind this was Python is known for its focus on consistent documentation and has a robust community to support consistent expectations for documentation.
-We also thought programing languages would have distinct unique words and bigrams (word pairs) that would differentiate one from the other.
-These thoughts and the subsequent hypothesis drove the initial exploratory questions for this project.

 #### 5. KEY FINDINGS:
 The key findings for this presentation are available in slide format by clicking on the [Final Slide Presentation](https://docs.google.com/presentation/d/1nCXdPCZY16jplddBFYq8YxPd1t2k0y3LHmHjmiocjGQ/edit?usp=sharing).